elektrikmoonkey/open-source-avionics-lights-system/README.md

-# Open source avionics lights system
+# Open source avionics lights system for experimental aircrafts
 All avionics lights system hardware and software - Navigation, landing, strobe and taxi

 This project consists on pure hardware, no code where it makes use of the